CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

     ![Visual Studio Code Icon](./images/d-46.png)

-    > **Note**: The Search CLI module is in preview, and may get stuck in the *- Running ..* process.
+    > **Note:** The Search CLI module is in preview, and may get stuck in the *- Running ..* process.
 If this happens for over 2 minutes, press CTRL+C to cancel the long-running operation, and then select **N** when asked if you want to terminate the script.
 It should then complete successfully.
     >
     > If the script fails, ensure you saved it with the correct variable names and try again.